Our Story

 To improve affordability, ARC students earn academic credits units for field school participation.
 Students can transfer the credits to their home institution, accelerating graduation time and reducing overall cost of tuition in their home college or university.
 For almost all students, the cost of a field school is less than the cost of equivalent credit units at their matriculating institution, making an ARC program cost little to no additional investment in the student education.

-Leading this initiative is Ran Boytner (PhD), who managed hundreds of archaeology programs first at UCLA (2008-2010), then creating the Institute for Field Research (2010-2020) and then – in the post Covid year – establishing the Center for Field Sciences (2021-present).
-Ran Boytner is currently the Executive Director and CEO of the ARC.
+Leading this initiative is Ran Boytner (PhD), who managed hundreds of archaeology programs first at UCLA (2008-2010), then creating the Institute for Field Research (2010-2020) and then – in the post Covid years – establishing the Center for Field Sciences (2021-present).
+Ran Boytner is currently the Director and CEO of the ARC.